 Joanna Sochan

-Holistic Health and Lifestyle Therapist
+Wholistic Health and Lifestyle Therapist

-Natural and Lifestyle Solutions for Chronic Diseases
+Natural and Lifestyle Solutions for Abundant Health

 Source: Panaxea International